ConduitNetwork/docs/integration_guides/Automation/terraform.rst

 ..
 NOTE:: An existing Terraform App Blueprints must be added to `Provisioning -> Blueprints` before it can be provisioned.

 ..
-NOTE:: In order to provision Terraform Apps in `Provisioning -> Apps`, the Morpheus user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Provision` or `Full`.
+NOTE:: In order to provision Terraform Apps in `Provisioning -> Apps`, the Conduit user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Provision` or `Full`.

 #.
 Navigate to `Provisioning -> Apps`
 #.
 Select :guilabel:`+ ADD`